PWM Userspace Interface (using PCA9685)

 The addresses are in hexadecimal notation.
 We see address 0x40 which is what we expect from the wiring.
 The PCA has a second address, 0x70.
 That is something like the broadcast address to use when there are multiple PCA’s on the same bus, and which you want to give commands simultaneously.
 We don’t use this feature so we can ignore that second address.

 Ok, so the device is there.
-We do not want to talk to it “by hand”, using /dev/i2c-1.
+We do not want to talk to it “by hand”, using /dev/i2c-1 (see here for how to do this).
 We could, see here for how, but we won’t.
 The Linux kernel has dedicated PWM subsystem that is used to control PWM devices, regardless of their peculiarities such as whether they are connected on a I2C bus, or SPI, or whatnot.
 There is a driver for the PCA9685; enable that in /boot/config.txt.

 To learn how this is done, you browse through /boot/overlays/README which is a definitive list of devicetree overlays available.
 Find the PCA9685’s overlay which is responsible for hardware initialization, and finally announces to the kernel that there is a device that requires driver loading.
 For reference, here’s the corresponding snippet.